Hintlesham War Memorial - The Great War

 Died 19 November 1918 aged 31

 John Samuel Gant was known as Jack.
 He was the son of John and Laura Gant, of Mill Farm, Hintlesham.
-Jack was born in Whatfield and emigrated to Canowindra, New South Wales, Australia where he was a labourer.
+Jack was born in Whatfield and attended the school in Hintlesham.
+He was a labourer and aged 23 he emigrated to Canowindra, New South Wales, Australia.
 He enlisted on 25 March 1915 and embarked from Sydney on HMAT A14 Euripides on 9 September 1916.
 He served on the Western Front and was awarded the Military Medal for bravery.
 The citation reads:

 'During the attack on MONT ST. QUENTIN, near PERONNE, on 31st August 1918, this man was a company runner.
 The successful communication of the company with flanks and battalion Headquarters was absolutely dependent on runner, as owing to enemy pressure it was impossible to lay telephone wires.
 He worked incessantly for 18 hours, through heavy and continuous artillery and Machine Gun fire, and never once failed to deliver his message to the front line, although time and again, sniped at by the enemy, who overlooked the position from 100 yards distance.'
 Source: 'Commonwealth Gazette' No. 115 Date: 10 October 1919.